raulmabe/personal-web/README.md

 # Personal web - Portfolio

 _This is a portfolio web where I show several projects I have developed as a Software Engineer.
-It connects with an independent back-end made in Express, which connects with Github GraphQL API to retrieve some selected projects directly from its server._
+It connects with an independent back-end made in Express, which connects with Github GraphQL API to fetch some selected projects directly from its server._

 ## Motivation